-The standard counting direction provides the count up information when the shaft/code disk turns as shown in the Figure in the next page (clockwise rotation viewed from the flange side).
+The standard counting direction provides the count up information when the shaft/code disk turns as shown in the Figure below (clockwise rotation viewed from the flange side; counter-clockwise rotation view from top).
+The counting direction is fixed and cannot be changed.